moayadeldin/deeptune/README.md

 ## Citation

-If you find this repository helpful in your research, please cite it as follows:
+If you find this repository helpful, please cite it as follows:

 ```bibtex